 Any refund outside of the above policy must be approved by the Vice President of Finance.

 All refunds will be processed within 10 days of the Business Office receiving the move- out form approved by the Housing Coordinator.
 If there is Financial Aid involved the refund could be delayed up to 30 days.

 All students in the Athletic program must adhere to the above policies.

 Housing agreements must be turned in by the due dates listed.
 If a student is on full scholarship the coach may complete the housing agreement.
 The form must be completed and signed by the coach prior to the athlete with a scholarship moving into the dormitory.
 It is the coaches’ responsibility to make sure all housing agreements are turned in for students in which rooms are being held for.
 The coach must also provide financial aid a complete scholarship list at least 1 week prior to the start of the term.

 Any student athlete brought in mid semester must have a housing agreement completed before that student is issued a room.
 Fees will be immediately due and it will be the coaches’ responsibility to contact financial aid to initiate the award.
-Late fees will added to student accounts that have not been paid within 3 days of check in and the student may be subject to being dropped for non-payment.
+Late fees will be added to student accounts that have not been paid within 3 days of check in and the student may be subject to being dropped for non-payment.
 Reinstatement fees will apply.

 Security deposits will not be charged up front for students on full athletic scholarship.
 Damages assessed at checkout will be charged to the athletic program.

 All student athletes not on full scholarship must pay by the scheduled due dates for that semester.